 \section{The FaceCoT Dataset}

 In this section, we introduce the FaceCoT dataset, comprising FaceCoT-Gold100K and FaceCoT-Silver982K, and detail the entire construction process.
-Figure~\ref{fig:pipeline} illustrates the entire data construction pipeline.
-Subsection~\ref{data-collection} describes how we collecte and curate our raw data to form FaceCoT-Gold100K.
-Subsection~\ref{data annotation} provides a detailed explanation of how we design the CoT structure for FAS and use GPT-4o \cite{gpt4o} for data annotation.
-Subsection~\ref{data expansion} presents the training of our FAS caption model—using FaceCoT-Gold100K under an SFT augmented by RL, and how we then apply it to annotate the complete raw dataset, yielding the larger FaceCoT-Silver982K dataset.
+Figure~\ref{fig:pipeline} provides an overview of the pipeline.
+Subsection~\ref{data-collection} describes how we collect and curate our raw data to form FaceCoT-Gold100K.
+Subsection~\ref{data annotation} provides a detailed explanation of how we design the CoT structure for FAS and use GPT-4o for data annotation.
+Subsection~\ref{data expansion} presents the training of our FAS caption model, which is based on FaceCoT-Gold100K under an SFT augmented by RL, and how we then apply it to annotate the complete raw dataset, yielding the larger FaceCoT-Silver982K dataset.